 The Robe was the result.

 Those “I wonder?” questions are what lead me to write my books.
 Like Douglas, I don’t write about the Davids or Joshuas or Esthers of the Bible.
 The idea of taking a character mentioned only a few times and making up a life and history for that person, while remaining true to the Scriptures, is irresistible to me.

 I want to know about the guys who cut the hole in the roof to lower their friend to Jesus.
 Whatever made them think of that?
 Or what about Abraham’s servant Eliezer, sent to find Isaac a wife?
 How did he feel finding a wife for another man?
 And the Ethiopian eunuch, converted by Philip.
 What happened after Philip left him?

-You can keep track me and by signing up for my newsletter.
-You can also get my blog updates, and friend me on Facebook, Twitter or Pinterest.
+You can keep track of me by signing up for my newsletter.
+You can also get my blog updates, and find me on Facebook, Twitter or Pinterest.